-Fill in the blanks and you get something like this:
+When you fill in the blanks, you get something like this:

-Hi, I’m Tim Turner from Swivel.
-Have you ever suffered from back pain after a day at your desk?
-I help freelancers working from home to create the optimal ergonomic set up for their office.
+Hi, I’m Tim Turner.
+I run my own business called Swivel.
+Have you ever felt exhausted because you have back pain after a day at your desk?
+I help freelancers working from home with creating the optimal ergonomic set up for their office so they can work pain-free.
 Unlike traditional ergonomics consultants, I don’t just adjust your chair and desk but optimize the entire room to make your work days productive and happy.
 How do you like your office setup?

 Struggling to answer these questions?
 Go back and refer to your business plan if you have one.
 Or ask a friend to get a fresh perspective.
 Their answers might surprise you!